jerabaul29/OpenMetBuoy-v2021a/README.md

 - As a preprint: https://www.researchgate.net/publication/357712696_OpenMetBuoy-v2021_an_easy-to-build_affordable_customizable_open_source_instrument_for_oceanographic_measurements_of_drift_and_waves_in_sea_ice_and_the_open_ocean , and as pdf on this repository (see **latest_preprint_MDPI_2022.pdf**),
 - As a published paper (open access, CC-BY license): https://www.mdpi.com/2076-3263/12/3/110 .

+You can either build the OMB yourself using the resources available on this repository, or buy it as a turn-key (but still open source and hackable) product from LabMaker Gmbh for a reasonable cost: https://www.labmaker.org/collections/earth-and-ecology/products/openmetbuoy .

 The fully assembled instrument gets space into a box 12x12x9 cm, including 3 D-size battery holders (at the bottom, empty on the picture, should use typically 3 SAFT LSH20 D-size batteries), all the components, and the 9dof sensor: